NuruddinPlays/NuruddinPlays/README.md

 ---

-## I'm also the owner of the Minecraft: Edisi Melayu project, a collection project to collect and create many Malay-themed resource packs for Minecraft: Java Edition and Minecraft: Bedrock Edition (if possible)
+## I'm also the owner of the Minecraft: Edisi Melayu project, a collection project to collect and create many Malay-themed resource packs for Minecraft: Java Edition and Minecraft: Bedrock Edition (whenever possible)
 [![Static Badge](https://imgur.com/cHpL4jz.png)](https://bit.ly/LamanWebMCEM)</p>
 #### (there is also a [GitHub organization](https://github.com/Minecraft-EdisiMelayu) page for it!)

 ---

-##### I'm also a Classic Doomer, you can check my other GitHub profile [here!](https://github.com/NuruTheDoomer)
+##### I'm also a Classic Doom player, you can check my other GitHub profile [here!](https://github.com/NuruTheDoomer)

 ---

 ### If you want to contact me, just message me on discord
 ![](https://dcbadge.limes.pink/api/shield/559261642559324164)
-##### (don't worry about the do not disturb status 😉)
+##### (don't worry about the do not disturb status, just message me and I might reply 😉)